Allen Shawn: As author

 Shawn is the author of a book about Austrian composer Arnold Schoenberg, Arnold Schoenberg's Journey, and a book about Leonard Bernstein, Leonard Bernstein: An American Musician.

 He is also the author of Wish I Could Be There: Notes from a Phobic Life, which examines his experiences with anxiety and panic disorder, as well as his relationship with his autistic twin sister Mary, and Twin: A Memoir, also about Mary and his relationship with her.
 He discussed Twin with Terry Gross on WHYY's Fresh Air on January 3, 2011.

 Personal life

 Shawn is a son of The New Yorker editor William Shawn, and the brother of the actor and playwright Wallace Shawn.
 His family is of Jewish background.
 He received a bachelor's degree from Harvard University, a master's degree from Columbia University, and studied in France with Nadia Boulanger.

 He teaches composition and music history at Bennington College and was formerly married to novelist Jamaica Kincaid, with whom he has a son, Harold, and a daughter, Annie.

-He is married to pianist Yoshiko Sato, with whom he has a son, Noa.
+He is married to pianist Yoshiko Sato, with whom he has a son.